 IFC has developed an insights framework and methodologies to provide companies with data-driven market insights to inform how they engage with their suppliers, distributors, or customers, as they look to develop, improve or scale their inclusive...

 World Bank Group President Jim Yong Kim, Ethiopian Commodity Exchange founder and IFC client Eleni Gabre-Madhin, and Harvard Business School Prof. Michael Porter show how business models can address social issues, creating shared value.

 IFC is the leading investor in businesses that offer goods, services, and job opportunities to low-income communities.
 IFC calls these "inclusive business models", which are commercially viable and replicable business models that include low-income consumers, retailers, suppliers, or distributors in core operations.

-Since 2005, IFC has committed more than $9.5 billion and worked with over 400 inclusive businesses in more than 85 countries to integrate more than 200 million people, including farmers, students, patients, and utility customers in core business operations.
+Since 2005, IFC has committed over $11 billion and worked with over 400 inclusive businesses in 90 countries to integrate more than 90 million people, including farmers, students, patients, utility customers, and micro borrowers in core business operations.
 These investments are helping to improve lives, promote prosperity, and transform sustainable development outcomes in low-income communities around the globe.